google-site-verification: google8bb13926ff6c6eb6.html

 Thoughts around paranoia

 This brief piece is based on personal experiences.
-It won't cover the entirety of such a complex problem, but it fits with some other modes my thinking, whereby broader ideas might resonate with one or more, objective ones.
+It won't cover the entirety of such a complex problem, but it fits with some other modes of my thinking, whereby broader ideas might resonate with one or more objective ones.

 * * *

-So the cruel paradox is this: to overcome the paranoia, you could perhaps gain greater personal insights through life experiences, but life experiences cause anxiety, that feed paranoia, partly because a significant lack of insight will cause reactions from others, at the same time, those reactions might be useful data, and eventually be understood.
+So, the cruel paradox is this: to overcome the paranoia, you could perhaps gain greater personal insights through life experiences, but life experiences cause anxieties that feed paranoia, partly because a significant lack of insight can provoke reactions from others, and at the same time, sadly, the more negative reactions are useful data, and need to be understood.

 Recent Posts